 “TT and TK said they made many new friends on this course, which of course is good for their confidence and self-esteem, being valued and knowing that they contributed very well throughout the course.
 The gained a greater insight that if you commit yourself and are prepared to do some hard work then you can achieve your goal.
-I believe that this course raised their confidence levels and an understanding that if your work you will receive rewards through your efforts.”
+I believe that this course raised their confidence levels and an understanding that if your work you will receive rewards for your efforts.”

 Andrew McAleese, Social Work Department, Glasgow City Council

 Funded TT and TK (15-year old twins from disadvantaged backgrounds) to attend our Media School

 “It is really, really amazing.
 It has opened big doors for me.
 Now I know what to do, it’s fantastic.
 It was amazing to learn such a lot.
 It’s not like school.
 It is like actual, proper learning.”

 “I learned a lot!
 We were working with professionals that know more than anyone else out there.
 They are so talented, so inspiring.
 I don’t know how to describe it – it is just really amazing”

 (Following on from this course TK joined GMAC Film)